Taiwanese actors Zhang Ting and Lin Ruiyang caught in so-called pyramid scheme as Chinese regulator freezes $ 94 million in assets - ExBulletin

 They are similar to multilevel marketing in terms of structure, but do not involve a specific product.

-From 2016, the Beijing Youth Daily The journal reported several cases of skin irritation and acne caused by face masks.
+As early as 2016, the Beijing Youth Daily newspaper reported several cases of skin irritation and acne caused by face masks.
 The “China Consumer Reports” newspaper also featured cases of skin damage caused by the products as one of its annual cases for International Consumer Rights Day in 2017.

 Li Xu, the founder of the Chinese civil society organization “Li Xu’s anti-multi-level marketing team”, said that Shanghai Dowell Trading uses three typical characteristics of a pyramid scheme, namely the need to pay membership fees, the number of people involved and the method of payment.